 The TFFR Board may establish permanent standing committees.
-The Board currently has no standing committees.
 The TFFR Board has created a permanent standing Governance and Policy Review Committee.

 - a.
 POLICY OF THE TFFR BOARD Governance & Policy Review Committee The Governance & Policy Review Committee is authorized to: - Review and recommend policies for the governance manual. - Ensure the governance manual reflects best practices and governance. - As directed by the board, review specific governance concerns, and make recommendations for improvement. - Request RIO staff for specific topic training or education